davidrobin/swift-utils/README.md

 ### fetch

-As obvious its name is, `fetch` provides a method to retrieve content from a remote ressource
+As obvious its name is, `fetch` provides a method to retrieve content from a remote ressource, with any HTTP method that you might think of.
+You can eventually add optional headers to your request and a body if required, as a JSON object for now, the most common case nowadays.

 ### parse